yielda-game/yielda-game.github.io/_posts/2022-08-29-making-money-with-ponzifarm.md

 * **Front-load your deposits!** Early deposits are the safest ones, so try to get into each game as early as possible with your largest deposits.

-* **Leverage social media!** Every new deposit buys some time for _your_ deposits to mature, and referral fees will help defer any losses.
+* **Leverage social media!** Every new deposit buys some time for _your_ deposits to mature, and [referral fees](/blog/referrals) will help defer any losses.

-* **Remember your ejecction button!** You can pay a penalty to "eject" a deposit prior to maturity.
+* **Remember your ejection button!** You can pay a penalty to "[eject](/blog/deposits#ejection)" a deposit prior to maturity.
 You'll take a loss, but it beats losing your whole deposit!
 A

 * **Spread your risk!** Every **ponziFarm** game will eventually crash, but there's a lot of room to maneuver in the middle.
-Instead of one large deposits, make several smaller ones, with a range of lockup periods.
+Instead of one large deposit, make several smaller ones, with a range of lockup periods.
 This will _significantly_ reduce the pain of an early ejection!

 * **Play the long game!** Every time a **ponziFarm** game crashes, it is soon followed by a new game.
 Create referral relationships and forge alliances NOW in order to reduce your losses and enhance your profits LATER.
 We aren't going anywhere. 😉